BaluGottipati/anf-code-challenge/README.md

 1. Please refer to `exercises/Exercise-3` folder and deploy `Exercise-3.zip` onto your `AEM 6.5.0`

-## Exercise 4: Saving a property on the page creation
+## Exercise 4: Saving a property on page creation

 When a page is created, a property is saved at the page level.